abigailjeanswanson/do-ho-mania/do-ho-mania/index.md

 ## Conclusion
-{% include figure.html
+{% include juxtapose.html
-class="right"
+image1="images/exercise-1.jpeg"
-width="48%"
+image2="images/exercise-2.jpeg"
-caption="From a 1901 Good Housekeeping article entitled Housework as Exercise." image-path="images/exercise-1.jpeg"
+caption="Ella Wheeler Willcox's article, Do-Ho-Mania as it appeared in Good Housekeeping, 1903."
 %}

 Women’s magazines guided women to fit into the cultural mold of “proper” femininity by offering a steady stream of beauty tips, household advice, and intimate op-ed  columns that made these expectations seem normal—even friendly.
 Flip through an issue of Good Housekeeping from the early twentieth century and you would find a mixture of instruction, entertainment, and encouragement that somewhat stealthily nudged women toward the version of womanhood society idealized.